k3b/camera-date-folders/README.md

 * Only one photo directory is currently supported.
 * Photos currently cannot be moved to a different device, e.g. to SD card.
 Instead they remain in the same directory subtree.
 * Due to Google's policy, the program is forced to use Google's Storage Access Framework, which is extremely slow.
 A faster version is technically trivial, but that one would not be allowed to be published in Play Store.
+* The Storage Access Framework does not support file move operations for Android 6 and older.
+Currently there is no workaround implemented.

 # Permissions Needed